-The Idaho food stamps program provides food assistance to approximately 214,000 low-income individuals and families.
+The Idaho food stamps program provides food assistance to low-income individuals and families.
 Officially referred to as the Supplemental Nutrition Assistance Program (SNAP), this is a federal program that works to combat hunger by providing funds to residents who are struggling to afford food.
 In Idaho, the Department of Health and Welfare administers this program.

 To qualify for the SNAP program, you must meet certain eligibility requirements.
 In general, this nutrition program takes into account your household size and income to determine your monthly benefit allotment.
 By participating in SNAP, you can afford a variety of nutritious foods for you and your family.
 To learn more SNAP assistance, read the sections below.

 To receive food assistance, you must first meet food stamps eligibility requirements in Idaho.
 This includes:

 - Citizenship or legal immigration status in the U.S.